Salt Water Pool Problems

 Long Filtering Times:

 Salt water pool systems have an inline salt water cell which means chlorine can only be produced when the filter is running.
 However, the relatively low salt concentration of salt water pools makes chlorine production inefficient.
-As a result pumps and filters must be run for long hours pumping salt and water through the salt chlorinator cell which increases energy consumption, and wear and tear on your equipment.
+As a result pumps and filters must be run for long hours pumping salt and water through the salt chlorinator cell which increases energy consumption and wears and tear on your equipment.
 Even at peak production salt in the pool systems may never reach the critical chlorine production levels necessary to keep up with demand during peak pool usage.

 - Factors that can increase chlorine demand include heavy pool traffic, hot weather, increased sunshine, and low pool stabilizer levels.
 Consumers complain when they find the need for addition pool chlorine on a pool system that was supposed to eliminate the need for adding chlorine.